centminmod/validate-emails/readme.md

 From the data, we can observe that:

 - Zerobounce and MillionVerifier are the fastest email verification API providers in terms of both average and maximum API response times.
+Zerobounce's average API response times was held back by slow `user@yahoo.com` verification check at `1.0279`seconds.
+MillionVerifier's average API response times was held back by several checks >0.5 seconds with slowest `user@tempr.email` verification checks `0.5481` seconds.
+- If you removed the slowest check for Zerobounce, the remaining 14 sample email addresses would of had an average API response time of `0.347` seconds.
+- If you removed the slowest check for MillionVerifier, the remaining 14 sample email addresses of of had an average API response time of `0.459` seconds.
-MillionVerifier overall would be fastest if you take into account the max API response times.
+- MillionVerifier overall would be fastest if you take into account the max API response times.
 - Bouncify is the slowest provider, with the highest average and maximum API response times by a significant margin.
 The email check for `user2@hotmail.com` retuned an `api_error` and API response time for that check was `180.6231` seconds.
 If you excluded the `api_error` timed result, the average API response time for remaining 14 sample email addresses would of been `1.44` seconds.
 - CaptainVerify has a relatively high maximum API response time of 21.5099 seconds (due to the email check for `xyz@centmil1.com`), although its average response time is better than Bouncify and MyEmailVerifier.
 - Reoon, EmailListVerify, and MyEmailVerifier have relatively similar average and maximum API response times, ranking in the mid-range among the providers.